RobotML/RobotML/README.md

 - Documentation of RobotML language (code is to be found in the RobotML-platform project)

 Types of issues to be discussed in this project
+- Organisation of development for RobotML (language, platform as well as sdk and ontologies)
 - bugs / features requests for the ontology